Swaziland: Official and widely spoken languages

 Minority and Immigrant Language Contributions

 The vibrant linguistic diversity of this region is enriched by the contributions of minority and immigrant communities.
-These groups bring unique languages like Afrikaans, Tsonga, and Zulu, adding depth to the nation’s cultural tapestry8.
+These groups bring unique languages like Afrikaans, Tsonga, and Zulu, adding depth to the nation’s cultural tapestry.

 Languages Spoken by Immigrant Communities